pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     assert Example1.AttributeChanged  == Example2.AttributeChanged

-With subclassing the domain events of an inherited entity class, the the custom entity classes will have distinct domain event classes.
+With subclassing the domain events of an inherited entity class, the custom entity classes will have distinct domain event classes.

 .. code:: python